Fancy That Cake F.A.Q.’s

 What is your cancellation / refund policy?

-Your down payment is non-refundable.
-Beyond that you may cancel at any time with the following exception.
-If cancellation occurs within three days of the delivery date for non-wedding cakes or two weeks for wedding cakes full payment is required.
-Notice will be sent to a collection agency if absolutely necessary.
-Keep in mind I am a small business and I am a single cake artist.
-I typically turn away business when I have your down payment to commission your cake(s).
+You can cancel your order at any time, up to one week before your event.
+However, the down payment is non-refundable.
+The down payment is used to save your date.
+Once a particular date is full, I will turn away any and all additional business, because there is only so much work I can take for a particular week.
 Please contact me ASAP if you believe you will be canceling.
 Date changes will be handled on a case-by-case basis; changing a Saturday due date to a Friday or Sunday pick-up is usually no problem, whereas changing to a different week or even month or year may be handled in almost the same way as a cancellation.

 Do you offer delivery and how much do you charge?

 Yes, we deliver!
-We (that is me and my hubby) deliver wedding cake orders that are $400 or more, and occasionally I will deliver cakes for other occasions if they are exceptionally large and/or pose some other challenge to the customer.
-But I’ve also delivered small cakes for various occasions besides weddings.
+We (that is me and my hubby) deliver wedding cake orders that are $400 or more, and occasionally I will deliver cakes for other occasions if the cakes are exceptionally large, expensive and/or pose some other challenge to the customer.
 If you have a special request for delivery, just ask.
-I’m not saying I’ll do it every time, but I’ll definitely do my best to make you happy.
+I’m not saying I’ll do it every time, but I do try to take most things on a case-by-case basis.